ale4710/kpdtaiko/readme.md

 supported formats are `osu` and `tja`.

-each song should be in it's own folder. e.g.
+each song should be in its own folder. e.g.

 	# one song
 	.domtaiko/songs/mani_mani/chart.tja